 Site 41 at Meziadin Lake Provincial Park

 We decided to not take the scenic drive into Stewart as the sky was overcast.
-If it was overcast at Meziadin Lake, it would surely be even MORE overcast on the road to, and in, Stewart.
+If it was overcast at Meziadin Lake it would likely be even more overcast around the community of Stewart.

-The highway north from Meziadin Junction to Bell II continued to be good driving.
+The highway north from Meziadin Junction to Bell II continued to be good.

 Northbound on the Cassiar Highway, south of Bell II